• Home

 As we neared Mosteiros and Ponta da Ferraria we noticed several colorful paragliders launching from the nearby bluffs.
 That was a clear sign of good wind and hopefully…some big surf.

-PGE l Ponta da Ferraria l Paragliders
+Ponta da Ferraria Gliders

-PGE l Ponta da Ferraria l Paragliders
+Ponta da Ferraria Gliders

 Ponta Da Ferraria is located on the westernmost point of the island and is a popular destination for thermal bath aficionados and selfie seekers.
 Here, nearby geothermal waters mix with the cold Atlantic to make for pleasant natural bathing.
 There are also two additional pools, one indoor and one outdoor, for bathers that prefer a calmer experience.